hashicorp/vault/website/source/docs/secrets/identity/index.html.md

 Identity store allows operators to **manage** the entities in Vault.
 Entities can be created and personas can be tied to entities, via the ACL'd API.
-There can be policies set on the entities which adds capabilities to the tokens that are tied to entity identiers.
+There can be policies set on the entities which adds capabilities to the tokens that are tied to entity identifiers.
 The capabilities granted to tokens via the entities are **an addition** to the existing capabilities of the token and **not** a replacement.
 Note that the additional capabilities of the token that get inherited from entities are computed at request time.
 This provides